-- Custodial parents/guardians must identify in writing other adults who may have access to information regarding their child. - Non-custodial parents/guardians may receive information (when requested) regarding the child unless specific documentation to the contrary is provided in the legal custody agreement.
+- Custodial parents/guardians must identify in writing other adults who may have access to information regarding their child. - A non-custodial parent/guardian may receive information (when requested) regarding the child unless specific documentation to the contrary is provided in the legal custody agreement.

-Non-custodial parents/guardians may pick up a child only if written permission has been granted by the custodial parent/guardian.
+A non-custodial parent/guardian may pick up a child only if written permission has been granted by the custodial parent/guardian.